achernet/estuarial/design/minutes/tr_meeting_20140321.md

 we move forward, with @spearsem and @quasiben adding points too:

 - How to manage multiple connections and connections to multiple sources?
 - How to extend query-handling to non-SQL based queries.
+Note here: in the long -run this will be a thin adapter around blaze DataShape.
 - How to expose multiple function signatures / interfaces for each query.
 For example, the query `select * from my_table` with conditionals `date` and `id` might need to auto-gen functions that allow the date to be selected